 It’s as straightforward an example of subscription experience as one can find.

 When it comes to building your subscription experience, your subscription management system (we are going to use this synonymously with ‘recurring billing system’, here’s our argument for why that’s okay) can help in two crucial ways.

 First, it can offer enough subscription flexibility that a customer request (and consequently, a customer relationship) doesn’t throw your development team into a loop.

 There’s no doubt that accommodating a customer request will earn you some brownie points as far as your relationship goes.
 Sometimes, it’s just impossible to pull off, though, because of the back-end wrangling it necessitates.

 Think of a change as simple as a request for an additional charge on an invoice.

-If you don’t support add-ons as a part of your billing flexibility, this simple subscription change means rewriting parts of your billing code so that you can actually add the charge, yes.
+If you don’t support add-ons as a part of your recurring billing flexibility, this simple subscription change means rewriting parts of your billing code so that you can actually add the charge, yes.
 But it also means rewriting parts of your code so that: you only add it once, make sure it doesn’t affect your other subscriptions, make sure it doesn’t affect your automated invoices, and make sure it’s a scalable enough process to repeat if another customer asks for something similar.
 The list goes on.

 The list of ‘things you have to think about to make this change’ gets more and more concerning as the changes get more and more complex.
 Tax support, accepting payments in multiple currencies, accepting multiple payment methods.
 Good SaaS billing is damn hard planning, in short.